Hysterectomy: Premature menopause and its effects

+Hysterectomies that also include the surgical removal of the ovaries (i.e. an oophorectomy) result in significant hormonal changes to the body.
 Estrogen levels fall sharply when the ovaries are removed, removing the protective effects of estrogen on the cardiovascular and skeletal systems.
 This condition is often referred to as "surgical menopause", although it is substantially different from a naturally occurring menopausal state; the former is a sudden hormonal shock to the body that causes rapid onset of menopausal symptoms such as hot flashes, while the latter is a gradually occurring decrease of hormonal levels over a period of years with uterus intact and ovaries able to produce hormones even after the cessation of menstrual periods.

-One study showed that risk of subsequent cardiovascular disease is substantially increased for people who had hysterectomy at age 50 or younger.
+One study showed that the risk of subsequent cardiovascular disease is substantially increased for women who had a hysterectomy at age 50 or younger.
 No association was found for women undergoing the procedure after age 50.
-The risk is higher when ovaries are removed but still noticeable even when ovaries are preserved.
+The risk is higher when ovaries are removed, but still noticeable even when ovaries are preserved.

 Several other studies have found that osteoporosis (decrease in bone density) and increased risk of bone fractures are associated with hysterectomies.
 This has been attributed to the modulatory effect of estrogen on calcium metabolism and the drop in serum estrogen levels after menopause can cause excessive loss of calcium leading to bone wasting.

 Hysterectomies have also been linked with higher rates of heart disease and weakened bones.
 Those who have undergone a hysterectomy with both ovaries removed typically have reduced testosterone levels as compared to those left intact.
 Reduced levels of testosterone in women are predictive of height loss, which may occur as a result of reduced bone density, while increased testosterone levels in women are associated with a greater sense of sexual desire.

 Oophorectomy before the age of 45 is associated with a fivefold mortality from neurologic and mental disorders.

 Urinary incontinence and vaginal prolapse

 Urinary incontinence and vaginal prolapse are well known adverse effects that develop with high frequency a very long time after the surgery.
 Typically, those complications develop 10–20 years after the surgery.
 For this reason exact numbers are not known, and risk factors are poorly understood.
 It is also unknown if the choice of surgical technique has any effect.
 It has been assessed that the risk for urinary incontinence is approximately doubled within 20 years after hysterectomy.
-One long-term study found a 2.4 fold increased risk for surgery to correct urinary stress incontinence following hysterectomy.
+One long-term study found a 2.4-fold increased risk for surgery to correct urinary stress incontinence following hysterectomy.

 The risk for vaginal prolapse depends on factors such as number of vaginal deliveries, the difficulty of those deliveries, and the type of labor.
 Overall incidence is approximately doubled after hysterectomy.